Kraken vs Oilers Prediction — AI Finds CAN'T MISS NHL Lines & Props (Mar 22)

 Seattle vs. Edmonton Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of data on each team.
-In fact, anytime the Kraken and Oilers play there’s always several intriguing angles to key in on.
-Not to mention games played at Rogers Place in Mar can often follow normal, predictable patterns.
+AI algorithm Remi is pouring through loads of stats on each team.
+In fact, anytime the Kraken and Oilers play there’s always several intriguing trends to key in on.
+Not to mention games played at Rogers Place in Mar can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: B. Kulak over 0.5 Goals Scored